 According to the letter, which was signed by the Sikh Coalition, the new guidelines require service members to violate their religion while accommodation requests are pending (a Catch-22) and repeatedly apply for temporary waivers.
 The letter states that these “stifling” requirements “may needlessly limit career opportunities – or, in some cases, end careers.”

 “The Sikh Coalition is grateful to its partners in the interfaith community for uniting in support of equal opportunity in the U.S. Armed Forces,” said Rajdeep Singh, Director of Law and Policy for the Sikh Coalition.
 “If a service member can graduate from boot camp and successfully perform his or her military duties, their religion alone shouldn’t be a barrier to serving our country.”

-Since this policy took effect in 1981, only three Sikhs – Maj.
+Since the Pentagon began restricting the ability of Sikhs to serve in the U.S. Armed Forces in 1981, only three Sikhs – Maj.
 Kamaljeet Singh Kalsi, Capt.
 Tejdeep Singh Rattan, and Cpl.
 Simran Preet Singh Lamba – have received permission to serve in the U.S. Army while maintaining their articles of faith.

-Despite their achievements, including promotions, awards, and two successful deployments to Afghanistan, their accommodations are neither permanent nor guaranteed and can be rescinded at any time, even shortly before retirement.

-Under new Pentagon rules adopted last January, current and future Sikh service members may even be required to remove their turbans, cut their hair, and shave their beards in violation of their religion while their accommodation requests are pending (a Catch-22).
+Despite their achievements, including promotions, awards, and two successful deployments to Afghanistan, their religious accommodations are neither permanent nor guaranteed under the new guidelines, must be constantly renewed, and can be taken away at any time, even shortly before retirement.
+Because of the new guidelines, current and future Sikh service members may also be required to remove their turbans, cut their hair, and shave their beards in violation of their religion while their accommodation requests are pending.